Victrf/Responsive-Signup-And-Login-with-JavaScript-CSS-HTML-/README.md

 # 🔐 Responsive Login & Signup Landing Page with Video Background

-A modern, responsive authentication landing page built with HTML, CSS, and Bootstrap 5.3.3.
+A modern, responsive authentication landing page built with HTML, CSS,JAVASCRIPT and Bootstrap 5.3.3.
 This project features a sleek UI with transparent forms, a background video, animated transitions, and an intuitive flip mechanism between login and signup modes.
 Help panels are also integrated for enhanced user guidance.

 ---